-The Technology Commercialization and Licensing team forms partnerships with new and existing companies by negotiating license agreements or providing UCGo!
+The Technology Commercialization team forms partnerships with new and existing companies by negotiating license agreements or providing UCGo!
 Startup Licenses.

 Apply for UCGo!, the University of Chicago’s express license.
 This optional, standardized, non-negotiable license agreement is available to a startup founded by a University researcher seeking to commercialize University technology.